diederickh/roxlu_experimental/docs/source/twitter.rst

 oauth secret.
 These values are used to sign your requests so Twitter knows you're they one who allowed the application to i.e. posts tweets on your behalf.

+When you run your application for the first time we will open a browser window which opens an authorization page.
+There you see a code which  you need enter into the console of XCode.

 *In your .h file:*